Will Scholfield, Engineer

 Thermostatic radiator valves (TRVs) are fitted to your radiators and allow you to control how hot each radiator gets, meaning you can manage the heating on a per-room basis.
 So, if you’re spending the evening in the lounge, you can turn down the radiators in the kitchen and be just as warm while saving on your energy bills.

-Regular servicing by a qualified gas engineer will ensure the boiler is working at it’s best throughout its lifetime.
-Also treating the system water with inhibitor chemicals will reduce sludge build up within your water which again will not only prolong the boiler's life but improve its performance.
+Booking a regular boiler service by a Gas Safe registered engineer will ensure the boiler is working at its best throughout its lifetime, as well as ensuring your manufacturer-backed warranty is kept valid.
+Also treating the system water with inhibitor chemicals will reduce sludge build up, which can prolong the boiler's life as well as improving its performance.

 Ideally, you should set your combi boiler at 75°C for the radiators and at a water temperature of around 55°C. You may choose to set your combi boiler at a higher temperature if you want to heat your home quicker, but this is likely to increase your energy bills.